 Private equity firms have been valuing brands for many years in providing equity financing, especially for mergers and acquisitions.
 What is far less common is the leveraging of brands for debt financing.

-Why Many Smaller Businesses Remain Underserved
+One Reason Many Smaller Businesses Remain Underserved

 Leveraging Your Brand as a Business Asset